 There is also a big difference in how far you can fly with your drone.
 Drones that use WiFi as a connection between the drone and the controller often have problems at about a hundred meters away, while the top models can reach several kilometers away.

 Flight time is, contrary to what you may think, one of the parameters that does not differentiate drones as much.
-The bigger and heavier a drone is, the more energy it requires, so even though it has larger batteries, it does not have much longer flying time.
-Most drones in the market, therefore, have a flight time of between twenty and thirty minutes before having to change the battery.
+The bigger and heavier a drone is, the more energy it requires, so even though it has larger batteries, it may not have much longer flying time.
+Most drones in the market, therefore, have a flight time of between twenty and thirty minutes before having to charge or change the battery.
 Many people, therefore, prefer to have extra batteries to fly longer.
+Depending on how you plan to use it, it may be worth having a set of extra batteries.

 Many modern drones have different intelligent flight features that can help you as a photographer and filmmaker.
 For example, you can ask the drone to follow a subject, automatically run in a circle, or always hold it in the center of the image while controlling the drone’s movements.